- Explain disruptions in biological rhythms, including sleep debt

 |18 and older||7–9 hours|

-Sleep debt and sleep deprivation have significant negative psychological and physiological consequences.
+Sleep debt and sleep deprivation have significant negative psychological and physiological consequences Figure 4.5.
 As mentioned earlier, lack of sleep can result in decreased mental alertness and cognitive function.
 In addition, sleep deprivation often results in depression-like symptoms.
 These effects can occur as a function of accumulated sleep debt or in response to more acute periods of sleep deprivation.
 It may surprise you to know that sleep deprivation is associated with obesity, increased blood pressure, increased levels of stress hormones, and reduced immune functioning (Banks & Dinges, 2007).
-Furthermore, individuals suffering from sleep deprivation can also put themselves and others at risk when they put themselves behind the wheel of a car or work with dangerous machinery.
+A sleep deprived individual generally will fall asleep more quickly than if she were not sleep deprived.
+Some sleep-deprived individuals have difficulty staying awake when they stop moving (example sitting and watching television or driving a car).
+That is why individuals suffering from sleep deprivation can also put themselves and others at risk when they put themselves behind the wheel of a car or work with dangerous machinery.
 Some research suggests that sleep deprivation affects cognitive and motor function as much as, if not more than, alcohol intoxication (Williamson & Feyer, 2000).
+Research shows that the most severe effects of sleep deprivation occur when a person stays awake for more than 24 hours (Killgore & Weber, 2014; Killgore et al., 2007), or following repeated nights with fewer than four hours in bed (Wickens, Hutchins, Lauk, Seebook, 2015).
+For example, irritability, distractibility, and impairments in cognitive and moral judgment can occur with fewer than four hours of sleep.
+If someone stays awake for 48 consecutive hours, they could start to hallucinate.

 Think It Over